pulsar-edit/pulsar-edit.github.io/docs/blog/20230209-mauricioszabo-tree-sitter-part-1.md

 it only works in Atom (and now in Pulsar)...

-Basically - it means that all this remapping only works on Pulsar, and have no other editor that supports this; which, again, means that every version bump for grammars will have to keep remapping things over and over again (considering that all tree elements and nodes are considered "internal state" of each grammar) which is far from ideal (and does not scale, specially considering that
+Basically - it means that all this remapping only works on Pulsar, and have no other editors that supports this; which, again, means that every version bump for grammars will have to keep remapping things over and over again (considering that all tree elements and nodes are considered "internal state" of each grammar) which is far from ideal (and does not scale, specially considering that